Policy Name: Travel Authorization and Reimbursement

 Reimbursable Travel Expenses

 Lodging.
 Rates for lodging must be actual and supported by receipts, specifying dates and rates.
-If lodging is within New York State, the Employee must present a “NYS Hotel Exemption Certificate ST-129” (available on the College Web Site under “forms”) when registering at the motel/hotel.
+For federal grants, the allowable rates can be found on the Federal GSA website - https://gsa.gov/.
+If lodging is within New York State, the employee must present a “NYS Hotel Exemption Certificate ST-129” (available on the College web site under “forms”) when registering at the motel/hotel.
 If the certificate is not presented and the motel/hotel applies sales tax to the room charge, the tax will not be reimbursed.
 Lodging within the County of Onondaga and contiguous counties is not an ordinary and necessary expense and will not be reimbursed except under emergency conditions.
-Approvals for reimbursement under emergency situations must be submitted and approved by the divisional Vice President.
+Approvals for reimbursement under emergency situations must be submitted and approved by the divisional Senior Vice President or President.

 Meals.
 Meals are reimbursed on a per diem basis in lieu of actual expenses by using the “Per Diem Meal Allowance Request” form that is available from Financial Services.
-Separate per diem reimbursement rates for breakfast, lunch and dinner shall be determined by Financial Services based on the rates established by the Internal Revenue Service from time to time.
+Separate per diem reimbursement rates for breakfast, lunch and dinner shall be determined by Financial Services based on the rates that can be found on the Federal GSA website - https://gsa.gov/.
 These rates are all inclusive and include gratuity and applicable taxes.
 Employees are not required to furnish receipts for meals claimed under the per diem meal allowance provision.
 If lodging, registration, or other items of expense include meals, they cannot be claimed again as a per diem allowance.
 Employees who submit receipts in lieu of the per diem reimbursement must provide an itemized receipt with the reimbursement request in order to be reimbursed.
 Credit card receipts without the itemized detail will not be sufficient.
 The policy will not reimburse for alcohol.

 Meals will be reimbursed on the date of departure if departure occurs before 7 a.m. (breakfast) before 11:30 a.m. (lunch) or before 6 p.m. (dinner).
 Meals will be reimbursed on the date of return if return occurs after 8 a.m. (breakfast), after 2 p.m. (lunch), or after 7 p.m. (dinner).

 Mileage will be paid at the rate as established by the Internal Revenue Service from time to time, and only those miles traveled which are actual, necessary and reasonable will be allowed for purposes of reimbursement.
+For federal grants, follow the federal rates that can be found on the Federal GSA website - https://gsa.gov/.
 A “Daily Mileage Sheet” is required in order for mileage reimbursement to a claimant.
 The form should be completed on the day of the trip, and each trip must be recorded separately.
 The completed “Daily Mileage Sheet(s)” should be attached to a complete approved claim voucher and submit to Financial Services for reimbursement.
 When two or more employees travel in a privately owned vehicle, the claim for reimbursement must list the names of those traveling in the vehicle, and reimbursement will be made only to the owner.
-Mileage reimbursement is meant to cover only those miles incurred above and beyond the employee’s normal commute to the college.
+Mileage reimbursement is meant to cover only those miles incurred above and beyond the employee’s normal commute to the College.
 For example, if normal commuting round trip is 20 miles, and the employee goes on a trip that covers 75 miles and does not leave from or return to the college, only the incremental 55 miles are reimbursable if the travel took place during a work day.
-If the 75 miles in the above example were incurred over three business days, then the incremental reimbursable miles would be 15 (75 – (3 *20))
+If the 75 miles in the above example were incurred over three business days, then the incremental reimbursable miles would be 15 (75 – (3 *20)).